 For me, travel photography should be about more than pretty sunsets and iPhone food photos.
 So I had to stop after witnessing this intimate moment.
 James Broders, a fisherman from Tilting, was trimming the grass and weeds from around his son Jodey’s grave.
 I asked him if it was alright if I took his photo and he was fine with it.
 His son Jodey died of a brain aneurysm in 2004 working off island.

 A handful of visitors stand atop nearby “Little Fogo Island” searching for whales and icebergs off the shore.
 They travelled with Ketanja Boat Tours to the tiny island (once populated by families at the height of the cod industry) to see St. Anne’s Roman Catholic Church, built in 1866 and now a heritage site.

 Joe Batt’s Arm, a town of fewer than 1,000, was first settled in the 1750s.
 The name, legend has it, comes from the first European settler – possibly a deserter of Captain James Cook – to settle here.
 Apparently, the locals liked this Joe Batt so much they gave the area his name.
 Nowhere in Canada have I seen people wear their history so proudly on their sleeves.
 I won’t forget Fogo any time soon.
 Not the history or the peaceful landscape, and especially not the warmth of its people.

 Editor’s note: Many thanks to The Globe & Mail’s John Lehmann who headed east from his home in Vancouver, B.C. to Fogo Island, Newfoundland & Labrador for us this summer.
-A HUGE thank you, also, to our partners in tourism (also to Nicole’s Cafe and Caribou Lodging) who helped make this happen.
+A HUGE thank you, also, to our partners in tourism (also to Nicole’s Cafe and Caribou Lodging) who helped make this story happen and who did not review or edit this post before publication.
 Great to have you on our pages, John.